How to use snapshots

 Inspect the contents of a snapshot

 A debug tool exists that allows the contents of a snapshot for a particular block to be written to a json file.
-This can contain useful information that can help to understand problems with the Vega network and something a member of the development team may ask for to help debug an issue.
+This can contain useful information that can help to understand problems with a network and something a member of the development team may ask for to help debug an issue.

-The below command will create a file called snapshot.json containing all of the core state for the given block height.
+containing all of the core state for the given block height.

 vega tools snapshot --snapshot-contents --output=snapshot.json --block-height=SNAPSHOT_BLOCK_HEIGHT